6 (film): Production

 The venture was first reported in September 2011 with Shaam in the lead, when a poster of a candle shaped like the number 6 was unveiled, with the media initially incorrectly reporting the title as 6 Candles.
-The film was initially planned as bilingual in Tamil and Telugu due to Shaam's newfound popularity after Kick (2009).
+The film was initially planned to also be released in Telugu due to Shaam's newfound popularity after Kick (2009).
 An accompanying press note mentioned that V. Z. Durai had written and directed the film, while Jeyamohan would write the dialogue.
 R. Madhi, Srikanth Deva and Anthony were signed on as cinematographer, music composer and editor respectively.
 A special medical team headed by Dr. Selvam and comprising a physiotherapist, dietitian, yoga expert, meditation guide and a physical trainer was also set up to monitor the lead actor Shaam's health during the shoot as the role required him to go through physical changes.
 Early reports suggested that Priyamani and later reports suggested that would play a role, but she was replaced by Poonam Kaur.
 The Malayalam actor Jagathy Sreekumar and the Telugu actress Archana Shastry were also reported to play supporting roles, but these reports were proven false although the latter did appear in the film's trailer.

 To attain a look with big eyebags, Shaam spent more than ten days without sleeping, which resulted in a big swelling below his eyes, so much so that the actor could not even be recognised.
 Although his effort gained notice, several contemporary actors criticized him for taking such a risk.
 For another look, Shaam reduced his weight from 89 to 72 kg and grew long hair and a beard.